Thursday 1st August to Monday 5th August 2019

 For the full report of GB5RC in 2016, click here

-Following our successful activation of MV Ross Revenge in August 2016 we are very excited to be able to run the special event station again in 2017.
+The Martello Tower Group have now successfully activated MV Ross Revenge twice, first in August 2016 and again in 2017.
 The Ross Revenge has been the home of the world famous Radio Caroline since August 1983.

 Radio Caroline still broadcasts via the Internet and once a month, live transmissions are made from Ross Revenge via the 20kW AM transmitters at Manx Radio in the Isle of Man on 219 metres / 1368kHz or via the internet.